allianz/ng-aquila/projects/ng-aquila/src/popover/popover.md

 <div cdkScrollable></div>
 ```

 The following examples illustrates the usage of `cdkScrollable`.
+Make sure to import the `CdkScrollableModule` from `@angular/cdk/scrolling`.
 The popovers are configured to close on scroll events.
 If there is no `cdkScrollable` on the container, scrolling leads to unexpected behaviour (left).
 By adding `cdkScrollable` to the right container, the popover closes as expected (right).

 <!-- example(popover-scrollable) -->